martinhellwagner/personalized-jokes-generator/README.md

 This website generates a list of Chuck Norris jokes fetched from [this API](https://api.icndb.com/jokes) and personalises them with the name of user.
 For the jokes to be personalized correctly, the user needs to log in using *Google OAuth*.
 Initially, all the jokes are displayed and sorted at random.
 However, it is possible to search for a specific keyword and display only the jokes matching the search term.

-These are the core technologies used for the project:
+The following core technologies are used for the project:

 * Node.js / Node Package Manager (NPM)
 * Express